-- (1) In this regulation electronic meeting means a meeting held by electronic means under regulation 14D. - (4) If a council or a committee holds an electronic meeting, section 5.24 is modified so that the council or committee allocates time for raising questions by members of the public, and the asking of and responding to those questions, if -

-- (a) the council or committee provides a means to submit a question prior to the meeting; and - (b) the council or committee determines at the meeting - (i) to respond to the question submitted by the member of the public at the meeting in accordance with the procedure determined by the council or committee; or - (ii) that, given the public health emergency, state of emergency or direction issued under the Public Health Act 2016 or the Emergency Management Act 2005, it is not appropriate to respond to the question at the meeting.
+- In this regulation electronic meeting means a meeting held by electronic means under regulation 14D.
+If a council or a committee holds an electronic meeting, section 5.24 is modified so that the council or council or council or a committee holds. - If a council or a committee holds an electronic meeting, section 5.24 is modified so that the council or committee allocates time for raising questions by members of the public, and the asking of and responding to those questions, - allocates time for raising questions by members of the public, and the asking of and responding to those questions, if - - (a) the council or committee provides a means to submit a question prior to the meeting; and - (b) the council or committee determines at the meeting - (i) in the case of a meeting held by electronic means under regulation 14D(2)(a) or (b) that given the public health emergency, state of emergency or direction issued under the Public Healthy Act 2016 or the Emergency Management Act 2005, it is not appropriate to respond to the question at the meeting; or - (ii) in any case to respond to the question at the meeting in accordance with the procedure determined by the council or committee.